 Removing iron from your blood.
 Sometimes the amount of iron in your liver is higher than normal.
 Your doctor may remove extra iron from your blood.

 Severe cases of cirrhosis may need special treatments.
 Your healthcare provider can discuss them with you.

 Alcohol use can destroy liver cells.
-If you have problems quitting alcohol, get the support you need.
-Your healthcare provider may be able to suggest local groups that can help you stop drinking alcohol.
+If you have problems quitting alcohol, ask your healthcare provider to get the support you need.
+Your healthcare provider may be able to suggest local groups that can help you stop drinking.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.